Separating Fact from Fiction for Dental Discount Plans, Dental Discount Cards, & Discount Dental Programs

-Services Often Uncovered in Traditional Service May be Covered in a Discount Plan
+Services Often Uncovered in Traditional Insurance May be Covered in a Savings Plan

 One of the lesser known advantages of a dental savings plan is that the program may include discounts on services often uncovered by traditional dental plans.
 Examples of such services include:

 Braces (adult as well as child)

 The savings on these services alone may justify the cost of the discount plan.

 Price reductions for dental procedures vary by discount plan.
 Depending on the plan and the particular service, you may save 20 percent to 60 percent from a dentist’s retail prices.
 Dental costs are normally paid at the time of service unless the patient has worked our a payment arrangement with the dentist.

 It should be noted that dental PPO plans, which is the most common form of dental coverage, often determine their out-of-pocket costs by charging an enrollees a percentage of the total cost of the service.
 For minor services like a filling, the percentage may be low such as 20 percent.
 For a major service such as a crown, the charge may be 50 percent of the service cost or higher.